-The most representative Census data on origin-destination commuting patterns is limited to pre-pandemic 2019 conditions, which report that about 13% of Glen Cove's working residential population are employed within the City and 87% commute to locations outside of the City.
+The most representative Census data on origindestination commuting patterns is limited to pre-pandemic 2019 conditions, which report that about 13% of Glen Cove's working residential population are employed within the City and 87% commute to locations outside of the City.
 See Figure 4-2 and Table 4-1.
 Roughly 8,000 individuals commute into Glen Cove from other locations for work.
-Table 4-2 shows that 29% of Glen Cove's working population works in New York City, and Table 4-2 shows that the top location from which outside workers commute to work in Glen Cove is also New York City (21%).
-Whereas this commutation pattern has probably not changed to any significant degree as the result of the COVID pandemic, the frequency of trips has changed due to the more frequent work from home pattern.
-Prior to the pandemic, the commutation trips could translate into daily trips to and from work; post-pandemic, these trips occur less frequently.
+Table 4-2 shows that 29% of Glen Cove's working population works in New York City, and Table 4-3 shows that the top location from which outside workers commute to work in Glen Cove is also New York City (21%).
+Table 4-4 presents Glen Cove residents' means of transportation to work.
+As the table shows, 77% used a car to get to work as of 2020.
+Over the past decade (2010-2020), the share of residents who carpooled to work decreased by 3% whereas the use of public transit increased by 3%.